strongloop/strong-pm/README.md

 to a hosted service, there may already be a user account prepared that you want the manager to run as, you can specify it with the `--user` option.

-You can also `--job-file` to generate the upstart conf-file locally, and move it to the remote system.
+You can also `--job-file` to generate the service conf-file locally, and move it to the remote system.

 ## Usage